2026 Budget

 Pays for Daily Operations

 The Operations Fund covers the day-to-day costs of running school buildings that aren't directly tied to classroom instruction, such as transportation, utilities, building maintenance, custodial services, and technology.
+The fund also covers staff in these areas, in addition to support and administrative staff that are not directly tied to classroom instruction.

 Funded by: Local property taxes